guicamest/GDuplicate-Finder/README.md

 - Supported network drives(Smb, Scp, Ftp)
 - Thanks a lot to Diego Parra who provided me with the Gradle build for different platforms with SWT

+## Donations

+Thanks a lot to the following people for their donations to keep GDuplicateFinder alive!
+- Prezzy card holder from New Zealand
+- Risto Ronkka from Finland